IGEL-Community/PSIGEL/Docs/Get-UMSDeviceAssignment.md

 # Get-UMSDeviceAssignment

 ## SYNOPSIS
-Gets information on a profile or master profile assignment of an device.
+Gets information on a profile or master profile assignment of a device.

 ## SYNTAX